 Before the end of 1982, Aswad issued a one-off single, the classic “Roots Rockin’,” on their own Simba label, and subsequently returned to Island on the Mango subsidiary.
 Their next release was the concert set Live and Direct, which appeared in 1983; by this time, the core group had been reduced to a trio of Forde, Gad, and Zeb, augmented by a horn section featuring saxman Michael “Bami” Rose and trumpeter Eddie “Tan Tan” Thornton.
 Aswad’s next studio outing was 1984’s Rebel Souls, which featured their first British pop-chart singles in “Chasing for the Breeze” and the Toots & the Maytals cover “54-46 That’s My Number.”
 The 1986 follow-up To the Top found them flirting with dancehall on the singles “Bubblin'” and “Kool Noh.”

 Having enjoyed some degree of crossover success, Aswad overhauled their approach and unmistakably went gunning for the charts with 1988’s Distant Thunder.
 A lighter, poppier effort closer to mainstream R&B, Distant Thunder climbed into the British Top Ten as its lead single, a reggae cover of the Luther Ingram soul number “Don’t Turn Around,” went all the way to number one on the U.K. pop charts.
-Both album and single also made the Top 50 on the U.S. R&B charts, and in 1994, “Don’t Turn Around” would be covered for an international smash by Ace of Base.
+Both album and single also made the Top 50 on the U.S. R&B charts, and in 1994, “Don’t Turn Around” would be covered as an international smash by Ace of Base.
 The follow-up, “Give a Little Love,” fell just short of the British Top Ten, and a non-LP single, “On and On,” made the Top 20 in 1989.
 Aswad attempted to consolidate their commercial breakthrough on their next album, Too Wicked, which was recorded in Jamaica with producer Gussie Clarke and released in 1990.
-However, in spite of a guest spot from dancehall star Shabba Ranks, a host of club-friendly beats, and a minor hit in “Next to You,” the record failed to match its predecessor’s sales.
+However, despite a guest spot from dancehall star Shabba Ranks, a host of club-friendly beats, and a minor hit in “Next to You,” the record failed to match its predecessor’s sales.

 Aswad next returned in 1994 with Rise and Shine, which restored their commercial standing in Britain via the Top Five hit “Shine,” and also earned them their first Grammy nomination for Best Reggae Album.
 1997’s Big Up attracted somewhat less notice, and for 1999’s Roots Revival, the group made a partial retreat from crossover material, covering several rocksteady classics and spotlighting guest vocals from Algerian rai star Cheb Mami.
-Forde left the group in 2000, and Gad and Zeb continued on as a duo. ~ Steve Huey
+Forde left the group in 2000, and Gad and Zeb continued as a duo. ~ Steve Huey